Austintjh19/EduLink-NUS/docs/DeveloperGuide.md

   * Description: Each search criteria (e.g., ID, Name) has its own dedicated predicate class (e.g., IdContainsQueryIdPredicate, NameContainsQueryNamePredicate).
   * Pros: Encapsulates the logic for each search criterion in separate classes, ensuring modularity and maintainability.
   * Cons: Requires creating a significant number of predicate classes, potentially leading to codebase complexity.
+* Alternative 2:
-* Alternative 2: Create a single, more generalized predicate class capable of handling multiple search criteria.
+  * Description: Create a single, more generalized predicate class capable of handling multiple search criteria.
   * Pros:  Reduces the number of classes needed, simplifying the codebase.
   * Cons: Combining multiple search criteria into a single class may reduce modularity, making it harder to isolate and maintain specific functionality.